 - Developing an appreciation and understanding of the history, diversity, and richness of other cultures.

 Volunteers for WPE engage equally with teaching and learning.
 During the school day, volunteers take classes in a local Ghanaian language (Twi), Ghanaian history and culture, and traditional drumming or dance.
 They also prepare for their own teaching responsibilities.
-After school hours, volunteers work in the WPE Community Center, teaching and assisting after school programs classes and mentoring Ghanaian students.
+After school hours, volunteers work in the WPE International Community Center, teaching and assisting after school programs classes and mentoring Ghanaian students.

 Roles and Responsibilities